-Productivity is everything in business.
+Productivity is everything in business, that’s why I wrote the Ultimate Guide To Productivity.
 You need to be making the most of your time, workers and resources to be creating the biggest profits- so when productivity subsides, you lose money.
 Here are three things that kill workers’ productivity in the workplace- if you have any of these issues then be sure to put them right immediately.

 There’s nothing that can ruin the flow of activity quicker than poor technology or equipment stopping you in your tracks.
 Whether it’s outdated software that crashes, printers that jam or computers that crash and lose information, these things can seriously affect your entire business.
 You need to spend money to make money, invest in new hardware and software so that your staff can do their jobs properly.
 If you don’t have an IT department in place yet, consider outsourcing to a professional company or look into strategic IT staffing to fill your vacancies.